XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

    +------------------------+
 ~~~

+ToDo: to add Figure title.

 There are several options in the encapsulation that could be used in
 data plane of network slice mapping.

 ## Methods for Mapping between 3GPP E2E network slice and IETF network slice
+ToDo: check figure numbers an all this section.
+Reza takes care of this section.
 Referring to {{Figure2}}, {{Figure3}} and {{Figure4}}, a 5G end-to-end network
 slice might have one or more IETF network slices.
 Figure 7 is a
 general representation of any of transport networks in 5G end-to-end